Twitter, Facebook push back on Trump's election posts | Politics

 Twitter, Facebook push back on Trump's election posts

-Twitter Inc and Facebook Inc early Wednesday flagged President Donald Trump's comments on the U.S. presidential election, which remained too close to call.
-Twitter said a Trump tweet alleging an effort to steal the election was potentially misleading.
+Facebook Inc and Twitter Inc faced tests of the rules they announced to handle premature claims of victory in the U.S. election as they flagged some of President Donald Trump's comments on the vote, which remained too close to call.
+Twitter hid a Trump tweet that said "we are up BIG, but they are trying to STEAL the Election" behind a label that said it was potentially misleading and restricted users' ability to share the post.

 - READ MORE ON: